1.Micro-influencers on the rise

 Video is the holy grail of content marketing.
 Video achieves far more organic reach than static images, status updates, and link posts, and consumers spend thrice the time watching live videos than other forms of content.
 This trend is very likely to continue, with video comprising 80% of all consumer internet traffic.
 Influencers will continue to create more video content to meet the needs of their audiences , whether this is on short-form video platforms (Snapchat, TikTok and Instagram) or long-form video platforms (IGTV, YouTube and Facebook Live).
 For example TikTok, that is thought to be a platform for young teenagers, can be used to the advantage of your business as well.

 Video platforms said to be a more engaging medium than images and – in the race to capture attention in a busy social scene – it’s no wonder we’re seeing more of them and they are looked at as the future of social sharing.
 So if you’re a brand on social media looking to educate, engage and convert, video definitely needs to become part of your content mix and influencer campaign!

 4. Performance Metrics are key

-Measurement and all things metrics will be a key focal point for 2020, and with good reason.
+Measurement and all things metrics will be a key focal point and with good reason.
 As increasing amounts of money are being invested in influencer marketing, companies need to understand exactly if they’re getting their money’s worth.
 The tools that brands use to measure the ROI from influencer marketing will continue to improve.
 This will benefit influencer marketing in general as it will lead to increased insight into consumer behaviour and success rates.
 In turn, this will enable brands and content creators alike to better understand their audience and hence generate super-effective content.
-In conclusion, it is fair to say 2020 should and will most likely be the year in which brands will stop compensating influencers based on their follower count and focus more on how they can produce real, measurable and more valuable results.
+In conclusion, it is fair to say now should and will most likely be the time in which brands will stop compensating influencers based on their follower count and focus more on how they can produce real, measurable and more valuable results.